 Disclosure: Please note that some of the links included in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.

-The lookout has great views of the coast and information about the HMAS Hobart.
+On your way to Rapid Bay, you’ll pass the HMAS Hobart lookout.
+It has great views of the coast and information about the HMAS Hobart.
 The Hobart was sunk in Yankalilla Bay in 2002 to create a dive site.
 The wreck lies about 8 kilometres offshore and you need a permit to dive there.

 When you arrive at the Rapid Bay Jetty you notice a couple of things.
 The first is the abundance of car parking.
 Even if it is a busy day or if you are towing something, you should find room on the waterfront.
 The next thing you notice is that there are two jetties.